sagarvaghela4041/sales-data-api/README.md

 endDate: End date for trend analysis.

 Postman Collection
-To make it easier to test the API, I've included a Postman collection with pre-configured requests for all endpoints.
+To facilitate testing of the API, a Postman collection with pre-configured requests for all endpoints is included.

 How to Use the Collection:
 Download the attached Postman collection file (Sales_Data_API.postman_collection.json).